 - ^The twin Mark IV mounting was used mainly on MLs, MMS, some Bangor class minesweepers, and trawlers.

-- ^The Mark V twin turret was a light weight unit intended for MTBs but also used on a few LCS(M), destroyers and corvettes.
+- ^The Mark V twin turret was a light weight unit intended for MTBs but was also used on a few LCS(M), destroyers and corvettes.
 It was hydraulically powered and the belt feed ran through hollow inner trunnions.
 The hydraulic pump was located off the mounting and this was powered from the engine of the MTB.

 - ^Large ships usually had four quad mountings, but HMS Ark Royal had eight.
 Cruisers had two to four and destroyers had two.